NicolasBesson/BlinkyBike/readme.md

 The development environment is now ready for building and flashing.

 ## Compilation
-The source code compiles in Visual Studio 2013 and 2015 through the VisualMicro plugin.
+The source code compiles in Visual Studio 2015 using the VisualMicro plugin and Arduino IDE (cf Tools chapter for installation details).
+To compile the project you have to :

+* Open the BlinkyBike\BlinkyBike.sln solution file
+* From Visual Studio, select **Build** menu and choose **Configuration Manager** entry
+* From the Configuration Manager window, select **Release** in the **Active solution confgiuration** drop box
+* Click on the Close button to close the Configuration Manager window
+* From **Build** menu select **Build Solution** entry
+* Wait few seconds (usualy less than 30 seconds)
+* Ensure that the last output from the Output window is : *Program size: 5,476 bytes (used 67% of a 8,192 byte maximum) (17.83 secs)* (values may vary)

+Then you are ready to program your ATtiny 85.

 ## Programming
 The ATtiny 85 micro controller can be programmed using the USBTinyISP programmer.
-THe programmer is visible through a serial com port.
+The programmer is visible through a serial com port.
 You need to identify the associate port index (using Windows Device Manager) in order configure the Visual Micro plugin.

 ![USB Tiny ISP](/Pictures/USBtinyISP.jpg "USB Tiny ISP")